 Tip #3: Design Consistent and Intuitive Navigation

-In fact, having clear and intuitive navigation is especially important for gamified e-learning because it’s often nonlinear, which means clicking the “Next” button probably isn’t going to move you through the course.
+Having clear and intuitive navigation is especially important for gamified e-learning because it’s often nonlinear, which means clicking the “Next” button probably isn’t going to move you through the course.
 And, added to the increased navigational complexity of gamified e-learning is the visual complexity that a richer design brings.
 All of that visual input can leave learners feeling overwhelmed or confused about where to click.

 So how do you create a visual design with navigation that’s styled to be on-theme, consistent, and intuitive?
 Try using contrast and repetition.